individual therapy

 • Please note that I do not accept insurance.
 I do offer monthly invoices that you may submit to your insurance company for potential out-of-network reimbursement.

-• The answer is absolutely yes, but it depends on how you are defining “work.”
+That said, the effectiveness of any therapy depends on what you define as effective.
 I recommend each person consider what a successful outcome means to them.

-In my experience, successful therapy helps the client get to know themselves in new ways.
+In my experience, successful therapy helps you get to know yourself in new ways.
 When we question what we think we know about ourselves, we awaken to the possibility that we may be more, or different than, we thought.

-• Many of the people I’ve worked with have enjoyed a significantly expanded sense of self.
-Clients tend to acquire a better understanding of the content of their thoughts, how these thoughts form, and why they exist.
-This also applies to feelings and behaviors - it is powerful to discover what causes, maintains, and changes these aspects of your life.
+• Individual therapy has many benefits, including a significantly expanded sense of self and a better understanding of the content of your thoughts, how these thoughts form, and why they exist.
+This also applies to feelings and behaviors—it is powerful to discover what causes, maintains, and changes these aspects of your life.

 With an improved sense of self comes confidence.
-When we are confident, we are able to take charge of our lives in ways we felt unable to in the past.
-We learn to identify our needs in the moment, and gain the mental flexibility needed to creatively fulfill them.
+When we’re confident, we’re able to take charge of our lives in ways we felt unable to in the past.
+We learn to identify our needs in the moment and gain the mental flexibility needed to creatively fulfill them.

 • Absolutely.
 The only time I would breach confidentiality is if you told me you were going to hurt yourself, someone else, or that a child, elderly, or disabled person was being abused and/or in danger.
 I am a mandated reporter in all of these circumstances.